rackerlabs/design-system/_docs/resources/design-resources.md

 # Contribute

-Contributions to these resources are welcome, however, please make sure any contributions align with the Helix website documentation.
+Contributions to these resources are welcome, however, make sure any contributions align with the Helix website documentation.
 If you make a change to these resources, please
 <a href="mailto:Helix.designsystem@rackspace.com">inform the Helix team</a>.